Mark R. Morris

 Mark R. Morris (born 1947) is an American astrophysicist.
-He earned his B.A. magna cum laude at the University of California, Riverside and his Ph.D. in Physics at the University of Chicago.
-He did his postdoctoral work at the Owens Valley Radio Observatory, California Institute of Technology, and was on the faculty of the Department of Physics at Columbia University.
+He earned his B.A. magna cum laude at the University of California, Riverside in 1969 and his Ph.D. in Physics at the University of Chicago in 1974.
+He did his postdoctoral work at the Owens Valley Radio Observatory, California Institute of Technology, and was on the faculty of the Department of Astronomy at Columbia University.
 Since 1985 he has been a professor in the Department of Physics and Astronomy at the University of California, Los Angeles.

-He is a founding member and Associate Director of the UCLA Galactic Center Group along with Eric Becklin and Andrea Ghez.
-The UCLA Galactic Center group uses images from the Keck Observatory to map the orbits of stars bound to the Milky Way's supermassive black hole, enabling a test of general relativity.
+He is a founding member of the UCLA Galactic Center Group along with Eric Becklin and Andrea Ghez.
+The UCLA Galactic Center group uses imaging and spectroscopic data from the Keck Observatory to map the orbits of stars bound to the Milky Way's supermassive black hole, enabling tests of general relativity in an extreme gravitational environment.
 Morris received the UCLA Distinguished Teaching Award in 2004.

-Morris has worked extensively on multiwavelength studies of the Galactic Center, including a review article and he was co-discoverer of the extensive radio arcs present there.
+Morris has worked extensively on multiwavelength studies of the Galactic Center, including a review article and he was co-discoverer of the extended nonthermal radio filaments present there.
 He continues to study high energy phenomena in the Galactic Center, including an X-ray fountain, radio structures connected to the central black hole Sgr A*, and star formation, including the detection of one of the most luminous stars in the Milky Way.